 8.2.3.
-The statistical method for calculating the test criteria is described in Appendix 1.
+The statistical method for calculating the test criteria is described in Appendix 1a for [EU] and 1b [JPN].

-The production of a CoP family shall be deemed to not conform when a fail decision is reached for one or more of the criteria emissions, CO2 values, fuel consumption values or energy consumption values, in accordance with the test criteria in Appendix 1.
+The production of a CoP family shall be deemed to not conform when a fail decision is reached for one or more of the criteria emissions, CO2 values, fuel consumption values or energy consumption values, in accordance with the test criteria in Appendix 1a for [EU] and 1b [JPN].

-The production of a CoP family shall be deemed to conform once a pass decision is reached for all the criteria emissions, CO2 values, fuel consumption values and energy consumption values, in accordance with the test criteria in Appendix 1.
+The production of a CoP family shall be deemed to conform once a pass decision is reached for all the criteria emissions, CO2 values, fuel consumption values and electric energy consumption values, in accordance with the test criteria in Appendix 1a for [EU] and 1b [JPN].

-When a pass decision has been reached for one criteria emission, that decision shall not be changed by any additional tests carried out to reach a decision for the other criteria emissions, CO2 values, fuel consumption values and energy consumption values.
+When a pass decision has been reached for one criteria emission, that decision shall not be changed by any additional tests carried out to reach a decision for the other criteria emissions, CO2 values, fuel consumption values and electric energy consumption values.

-If a pass decision is not reached for all the criteria emissions, CO2 values, fuel consumption values and energy consumption values, a test shall be carried out on another vehicle.
+If a pass decision is not reached for all the criteria emissions, CO2 values, fuel consumption values and electric energy consumption values, a test shall be carried out on another vehicle.
 After selection by the responsible authority, the manufacturer shall not undertake any adjustment to the vehicle selected.
 Once the Type 1 test has been performed, the procedure described in Appendix 1 for taking a pass or fail decision shall be repeated (see Figure A10/1).
 If a pass decision is still not reached for all the criteria emissions, CO2 values, fuel consumption values and energy consumption values, an additional vehicle is added to the sample, up to the maximum of [16 vehicles].

 Figure A10/1